-ATHENS — Georgia senior outside linebacker D’Andre Walker is currently not practice with the team on account of the groin injury he suffered early in the fourth quarter.
+ATHENS — Georgia senior outside linebacker D’Andre Walker is currently not practice with the team on account of the groin injury he said he suffered in the third quarter.

 Bulldogs coach Kirby Smart said Walker has a groin injury, but he’s expected to be back in time for the Sugar Bowl.